jdrets/todo-list/README.md

 Hi!
 I'm Julián Drets, a frontend developer.
 I created a to do list app for interview challenge.
 This app was created in React with Typescript and mockup in Figma.
 You can check the mockup [from here](https://www.figma.com/file/yBXRxf5rbs5w2eNVesVG7j/TODO-LIST?node-id=0%3A1).

+You can check productive version from here: www.todolist.juliandrets.com

 <img src="https://media.giphy.com/media/n3BfXeuhrtDTY0vZnE/giphy.gif"  />

 # How to run app